Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 Well, but that's what I said.

-Clearly a person in a coma can't be virtuous, but he can't be evil, right?
+Clearly, a person in a coma can't be virtuous, but he can't be evil, right?

 Okay.

-That yes, I agree.
+Yes, I agree.

-Okay, so when I when I say if we can so a non-action is neither good nor evil, because that's what the coma test is, right?
+Okay, so when I when I say if we can, so a non-action is neither good nor evil because that's what the coma test is, right?

 Right.

-And so if we can just get people to stop being evil, then at some point we can get them to start focusing on uh being good, right?
+And so if we can just get people to stop being evil, then at some point we can get them to start focusing on being good, right?

-So um I mean it was a pretty good answer for you know a 10-minute conversation with a couple of and that's why I put the analogy in of like people bleeding out and you don't want they don't need to run a marathon, we just need to stop the bleeding, right?
+So, I mean, it was a pretty good answer for, you know, a 10-minute conversation with a couple of, and that's why I put the analogy in of like people bleeding out and you don't want, they don't need to run a marathon.

 Right.

-I wasn't suggesting you were saying to eat no food, me saying, but you still have to eat things, can't eat nothing, meant that a diet by omission of some items still requires consistent positive virtue of going to the store, buying non-sugary items, or making smaller meals, setting a timer on when you can eat, tracking your calories, weighing yourself, etc.
+Me saying, but you still have to eat things, can't eat nothing, meant that a diet by omission of some items still requires consistent positive virtue of going to the store, buying non-sugary items, or making smaller meals, setting a timer on when you can eat, tracking your calories, weighing yourself, et cetera.

-That's where the virtue would be simply by not eating some things, even it meant the success of the diet, and even if the action is the same as you suggest, I think the response for your AI gave some perfectly, even if it is a shitty argument, it wasn't for lack of listening.
+That's where the virtue would be simply by not eating some things, even it meant the success of the diet.

-Yes, I would say yes.
+Mostly, yeah, yes, I would say yes.

-Without telling me that well, I asked the question at the beginning of the call, but yes.
+Well, I asked the question at the beginning of the call, but yes.

 No, no, come on.